-The following discussion and analysis should be read in conjunction with our unaudited condensed consolidated financial statements for the three months ended March 31, 2018, and the related notes thereto, which have been prepared in accordance with generally accepted accounting principles in the United States.
+The following discussion and analysis should be read in conjunction with our unaudited condensed consolidated financial statements for the three and six months ended June 30, 2018, and the related notes thereto, which have been prepared in accordance with generally accepted accounting principles in the United States.
 This discussion and analysis contains forward-looking statements and forward-looking information that involve risks, uncertainties and assumptions.
 Our actual results may differ materially from those anticipated in these forward-looking statements and information as a result of many factors.
 See section heading "Note Regarding Forward-Looking Statements" below.

 All dollar amounts stated herein are in U.S. dollars in thousands, except per share and per ounce amounts and currency exchange rates unless specified otherwise.
-References to A\$ to Australian currency and \$ to United States currency.
+References to A\$ are to Australian currency and to \$ are to United States currency.